unbelievableflavour/Cotton/Docs/CottonScript.md

 local window = window(at(x, y, w, h))
 ```

 Draws a window frame at `x`,`y` with dimensions `w`,`h`.
 (Coordinates and dimensions are in pixels, not tiles.)
-Unlike with Pulp this window is can be created everywhere.
+Unlike in Pulp, this window can be created everywhere.
 Just remember that you need to call:
 ```lua
 window:add()
 ```